Heterophily-Aware Graph Attention Network: Related Work

 \subsection{Attention-based Graph Neural Networks}

 Graph Attention Network (GAT) \cite{gat} pioneers to compute the hidden representation of each node by attending over its neighbors, based on a self-attention strategy.
-Specifically, it generates the attention coefficients by performing an inner product between of a learnable vector and the concatenation of the representations of two connected nodes.
+Specifically, it generates attention coefficients by performing an inner product between a learnable vector and the concatenated representations of two connected nodes.
 Subsequently, several GAT variants are proposed by different calculation schemes of the attention coefficients, such as cosine similarity \cite{GAT-cosine} and element-wise product \cite{Gaan,SuperGAT}.
 Besides, some methods are proposed to improve GAT from other perspectives.
-CS-GNN \cite{CS-GNN} improves GAT by predicting the attention coefficients based on separate scoring representations, instead of the leveraged representations.
+CS-GNN \cite{CS-GNN} improves GAT by predicting the attention coefficients based on separate scoring representations, instead of using direct node representations.
 SuperGAT \cite{SuperGAT} proposes a self-supervised strategy to learn the attention coefficients with respect to the edge information.
-GATv2 \cite{gatv2} argues that the attention scores learned by GAT \cite{gat} are irrelevant to the ego-representation, and thus presents an improved variant by modifying the order of operations.
+GATv2 \cite{gatv2} argues that the attention scores learned by GAT \cite{gat} are irrelevant to the ego-representation.
+Then, it presents an improved variant by modifying the order of operations.
 All of these attention-based GNNs function decently under the homophilic assumption, i.e., they attempt to measure similarities or distances by employing distinct pair-wise attention functions, which makes them unsuitable to process the networks with heterophily.